Hello! I'm Stephen. Thank you for stopping by my site.

 Even though I study computer science and work as a software engineer, most of the posts will not be technical.
 Instead, I geek out over psychology, fitness, mental health, travels, relationships, money, books, podcasts, and so much more.
 If I were to summarize the topics in one sentence, they are things that young professionals (i.e. me) ponder a lot about but don't have a strong handle on.

 I'm by no means an expert.
 I'm just a student of life.
-I'm sharing my first-hand learning experience as I go.
+I'm sharing my first-hand experience as I go.
+Learning in public, as they call it.
 Maybe my writing can help a few people along the way.

 What brought you here?